rafid29mehda/IELTS-Study-Bot/Writing/Task 1/Map.md

 1. **The maps compare the layout of the village of Pebbleton 20 years ago with its present form.**

-   Looking from an overall perspective, it is readily apparent that the town has become more residential and recreational.
-In addition, it offers more access for pedestrians.
+   **Looking from an overall perspective, it is readily apparent that** the town has become more residential and recreational.
+In addition, it offers better access for pedestrians.

+**The most noteworthy / notable changes to the town relate to the expansion of** housing.
+On the northern end of the town, there are now additional houses and the old fort **has been replaced with** a children’s playground (adjacent to a new community centre), though the lighthouse **remains unchanged**.

+**South of the** community centre, newly constructed tennis courts **connect to** a footpath and Lighthouse Lane.
+A footbridge then **links** these courts to the school, which is **located across a** small river **along** Coast Road.